Less than 2% of Americans achieve even the recommended minimum adequate intake of potassium, due primarily to inadequate plant food intake.

 Increasing the intake of potassium-rich foods is associated with a significantly lower stroke risk.

-People eating plant-based diets are often asked where they get their protein (and have to explain that plants are the preferred source).
-Maybe they should then ask where people eating conventional diets get their potassium--or their fiber for that matter, see Relieving Yourself of Excess Estrogen.
+People eating plant-based diets are often asked where they get their protein, and then have to explain that plants are the preferred source—see Plant Protein Preferable.
+Maybe, they should next ask where people eating conventional diets get their potassium—or their fiber, for that matter: see Relieving Yourself of Excess Estrogen.
 For more on what we evolved to eat, see Paleolithic Lessons.
-This is the first of a three part series on potassium.
-Tomorrow we'll explore its role in Preventing Strokes with Diet.
+This is the first video of my three-part series on potassium.
+We’ll explore its role further, next, in Preventing Strokes with Diet.

-For some more context, please check out my associated blog post: 98% of American Diets Potassium Deficient
+For more context, check out my associated blog post: 98% of American Diets Potassium-Deficient.

 If you haven’t yet, you can subscribe to my videos for free by clicking here.

 To post comments or questions into our discussion board, first log into Disqus with your NutritionFacts.org account or with one of the accepted social media logins.
 Click on Login to choose a login method.
 Click here for help.